 - Not submitted a proper sick leave request form

 to create a valid sick leave request in a matter of minutes!

 You shouldn’t work when you don’t feel well as you:

 - Need to rest and recover fast—Your employer might ask you how long you’ll be absent from work and inquire about your illness

 - Don’t want to spread your germs and viruses in your office—If you have COVID-19 symptoms, check whether you’re entitled to sick leave according to the Emergency Paid Sick Leave Act (EPSLA)

 There’s no need for you to browse through numerous online templates trying to adjust them to suit your needs and follow your company policy.

-Our robot lawyer knows what laws you need to comply with and will generate a rock-solid request for your well-deserved sick leave.
+Our AI Consumer Champion knows what laws you need to comply with and will generate a rock-solid request for your well-deserved sick leave.

 - Access our Request Sick Leave feature